 The Changing Rental Market and Its Impact

-• Rental Price Pressures: In 2024, Málaga province’s average rental rate reached €14.32 per square meter, up 13.5% year-on-year, with Marbella at €18.8 per square meter.
-Bans on new short-term rentals in 43 neighborhoods may force owners to switch to long-term leases, which yield lower returns.
-This could stabilize or reduce rental rates, impacting property values as investor returns diminish.
+• Rental Price Pressures: In 2024, Málaga province’s average rental rate hit €14.32 per square meter, up 13.5% year-on-year.
+However, bans on new short-term rentals could force owners to switch to long-term leases, which yield lower returns, potentially stabilizing or reducing rental rates.

 Looking Ahead: Navigating the Costa del Sol’s Property Market